 One of Macau’s 10 Iconic Restaurants, Cozinha Aida is run by the son of the legendary “Godmother of Macanese Cuisine”, Aida De Jesus, who made it all the way to 105 years old.
-Perhaps the youngest looking centenarian of all time, she could have easily been mistaken for someone in her 80’s, while her daughter still doesn’t look a day over 55.
+Perhaps the youngest looking centenarian of all time, she could have easily been mistaken for someone in her 80’s, while her daughter Sonia has never looked a day over 55.
 I don’t know how both got secret access to the Fountain of Youth, but a few pity splashes my way would make my day, week, month and year.

 Here’s a pic I took together with her in 2019, a few years before her passing in 2021.

 Trying Macanese cuisine is a must while in Macau, and Cozinha Aida is the cheapest place to do it in town.
-Their daily specials cost just $68 and are usually composed of 3 or 4 classic Macanese favourites, with the rest on offer on their standard menu ($68 to $130).
+Most dishes are between $68 and $130, and come served with one free plate of rice.
+Glasses of wine cost just $20 and they don’t skimp on the pour!

-If you’re a spice lover, the Curry Fish packs quite the epic punch, while the Braised Pork is another standard go to that I always enjoy.
-Very similar to another classic Macanese dish, Porco Bafasso, the pork is so soft and scintillating that it never goes wrong, while the vegetables and gravy are just perfect with rice.
+If you’re a spice lover, the Curry Fish ($98) packs quite the epic punch, while the Feijoada ($73) is another outstanding choice that I always enjoy.

-I’m not as high on the Roasted Chicken though, simply because other restaurants in town do it much better, especially O Manel down in Taipa Village.
-Still though, for the price you pay when it’s on the Daily Menu, just $68, it’s not a bad option at all.
+I’m not as high on the Roasted Chicken ($68) though, simply because other restaurants in town do it much better, especially O Manel down in Taipa Village.

-On the flip side, two dishes to avoid at Rickshaw are the Bacalhau a Bras and Pato Cabidela.
+On the flip side, two dishes to avoid completely at Cozinha Aida are Bacalhau a Bras ($110) and Pato Cabidela.

 As for the Pato Cabidela, it’s an old time Macanese favorite that can’t be found in Macau anymore, probably because it’s so hard to make.
-A slow cooked duck stew seasoned in red wine and duck’s blood needs time, patience, prep and care, but the Rickshaw’s version felt super rushed.
+A slow cooked duck stew seasoned in red wine and duck’s blood needs patience, prep, command and care, but Cozinha Aida’s version felt super rushed.

-Ultimately there is nothing to it – no taste, no texture, no foundation, no finish, just a pleasant sauce that went well with rice.
+Ultimately there was nothing to it: no taste, no texture, no foundation, no finish, just a pleasant sauce that went well with rice.
 Save your Cabidela adventures for places outside of Macau, preferably doing it in Portugal if you can, because it really is brilliant when done right.

-To learn about the first time I visited this Macau institution, please follow the link to the 2014 Grand Prix Race.
+To learn about the first time I visited this Macau institution when it was known as the Rickshaw, please follow the link to the 2014 Grand Prix Race.